-CHDO Exception: CHDO set-aside awards will not count against a qualified Project Team member that is the developer.
+CHDO Exception: CHDO set-aside awards will not count against a qualified Project Teammember that is the developer.

-3. Adjustment of Maximum Number of Projects Allowed: In the event an Owner/Developer fails to meet project deadlines, has a significant number of projects under development but not completed, or is experiencing a financial issue with regard to an existing project, DCA may elect to reduce the maximum number of projects that can be awarded.
+1. Adjustment of Maximum Number of Projects Allowed:

+In the event an Owner/Developer fails to meet project deadlines, has a significant number of projects under development but not completed, or is experiencing a financial issue with regard to an existing project, DCA may elect to reduce the maximum number of projects that can be awarded.

-DCA will not fund any Application with an Owner and/or Developer that has a DCA property funded in the 2020 round or earlier that has not closed their financing and started construction on that property as of Application Submission.
+DCA will not fund any Application with an Owner and/or Developer that has a DCA bond/4% property funded in the 20212020 round or earlier that has not closed their financing and started construction on that property as of Application Submission.

-XIV.
+XI.XII.
 PROJECT RECONFIGURATION/APPLICATION MODIFICATION

-Prior to Award
+A. Prior to Award